joolstorrentecalo/gitlab-foss/doc/ci/pipelines/merge_request_pipelines.md

 To use merge request pipelines:

-- Your project's `.gitlab-ci.yml` file must be [configured with jobs that run in merge request pipelines](#add-jobs-to-merge-request-pipelines).
+- Your project's [`.gitlab-ci.yml` file](../index.md#the-gitlab-ciyml-file) must be
+  [configured with jobs that run in merge request pipelines](#add-jobs-to-merge-request-pipelines).
-- You must have at least the Developer role for the source project to run a merge request pipeline.
+- You must have at least the Developer role in the source project to run a merge request pipeline.
 - Your repository must be a GitLab repository, not an [external repository](../ci_cd_for_external_repos/index.md).